Of course you know how to look at leaves! Or do you?

 High Falls Gorge is another attraction with natural beauty combined with easy access.
 Catwalks and viewing plaforms let you get up close and personal to incredible waterfalls, boulders, and sheer rock cliffs, and the lush forest surrounding the river.

-This is a marvelous way to view the leaves, meet fun people, and explore some of our local goodies.
+The Cheese Tour is a marvelous way to view the leaves, meet fun people, and explore some of our local goodies.

-Along with the authentic dancing, food, beverages, and bands throughout the weekend, there will be free Cloudsplitter Gondola Rides for ages 6 and under, plenty of games and activities for all ages, and the abundant local color all along the mountainside.
+Along with the authentic dancing, food, beverages, and bands throughout the weekend, there will be free Cloudsplitter Gondola Rides for ages 6 and under, plenty of games and activities for all ages, and the abundant local color along the mountainside.

 Learn more about our Adirondack Oktoberfest with our blog, Party Pants Required: Oktoberfest is coming!